ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/server/ongoing-tasks/etl/queue-etl/overview.markdown

-* Message brokers are high-throughput, distributed messaging services that host data they receive from **producer** applications and serve it to **consumer** applications via data queue/s the consumers are subscribed to.
+* Message brokers are high-throughput, distributed messaging services that host data they receive from **producer** applications and serve it to **consumer** clients via FIFO data queue/s.
-  Data is added at the queue's tail, and retrieved by consumers when it reaches the queue's head.
-* RavenDB functions as a producer in this architecture, via service-specific ETL tasks that Extract data from specified document collections, Transform it to new JSON objects, and Load the JSON objects to the message broker.
+* RavenDB takes the role of a Producer in this architecture, via ETL tasks that -
+   * Extract data from specified document collections.
+   * Transform the data to new JSON objects.
-* To pass the produced JSON objects to the message broker, RavenDB packs them as CloudEvents messages using the [CloudEvents Library](https://cloudevents.io).
+   * Load the JSON objects to the message broker.
+* RavenDB wraps JSON objects as CloudEvents messages prioer to loading them to the designated broker, using the [CloudEvents Library](https://cloudevents.io).
-* Currently supported message brokers include **Apache Kafka** and **RabbitMQ**.
+* Supported message brokers currently include **Apache Kafka** and **RabbitMQ**.

 * In this page:
    * [Supported Message Brokers](../../../../server/ongoing-tasks/etl/queue-etl/overview#supported-message-brokers)